The Navy Blazer and Gray Trousers Rule Most Men Get Wrong

 By Lindsay West

 The navy blazer with grey trousers originates in British royal dress codes, but its success has always depended on details most men overlook.
 One hundred and fifty years of English tradition quietly explain how authority is dressed today.
+It looks like the easiest thing a man can wear.
+It is, in truth, one of the most exact, and the exactness is the whole point.

 The royal origins of the navy blazer